autocrossblog/autocrossblog_astro/src/content/post/2009/2009-01-21-it's-for-sale-again.md

 ---
+tags: [ [ 240z, datsun, megasquirt, forsale ] ]
-author: chris
+author: "chris"
 publishDate: 2009-01-21T03:54:20+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2009/its-for-sale-again"
+excerpt: "Explore this blog post about preparing for the upcoming sale of a 1973 Datsun 240Z, complete with an L28E motor and several valuable parts."
 title: "It's for sale again"
-excerpt: "Explore this blog post about preparing for the upcoming sale of a 1973 Datsun 240Z, complete with an L28E motor and several valuable parts."
-url: 'its-for-sale-again'
-tags:  [ 240z, datsun, megasquirt, forsale ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So this time, I think, I am serious about selling the Datsun.
 With moving sometime in the next 5-6 months I need to start preparing for the move, and with my work/school/book schedule there is no way I will have time to work on the Datsun in the coming months.